Rickyc14/Apple-Amazon-Google-Analysis/README.md

 <br>
 Back in 2005, when a few of PayPal founders started YouTube, and the platform was still finding its place on the world wide web, its functionalities weren't yet clear to the public.
 However, the potential around it wasn't ignored, and less than two years later Google acquired it for 1.6 billion.
-They go out of their way to be part of the latest technologies, and that kind of attitude enabled them to keep growing.<br>
+They go out of their way to be part of the latest technologies, and that kind of attitude enabled them to keep growing.<br><br>
 <p float="left">
   <img src="plot/GOOG.Rplot.jpeg" width="400" />
   <img src="plot/GOOG1.Rplot.jpeg" width="400" />